| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 indexes |

-a vector containing the indeces that you want to plot |
+a vector containing the indices that you want to plot |

 type |